 The pro-level superbikes that fall into the price range beyond this bracket are truly amazing and it’s easy to be tempted by them.
 But don’t worry if you can’t get your hands on one without remortgaging your house, because the best road bikes under £2,000 still bring you into serious — and seriously good — bike territory.

-The best 2019 road bikes under £2,500 are stunningly goodBen Healy / Immediate Media
+Road bikes under £2,500 are now stunningly goodBen Healy / Immediate Media

 This sort of price range used to be the sole preserve of the dedicated race bike.
 But the profile of this section of the market has now changed and the best road bike under £2,500 is now just as likely to be a sportive model.